MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Applications: Secure Protocols in the Star Topology

-Let us first formally define the model.
-The parties are connected via a star network with the server in the middle, \ie each user is connected only to the server.
-Thus, the server has full control over communication traffic, and can block any message it wants.
+In this section, we explain how to compile a protocol in the \LOVE model to the star network assuming a special form of PKI. \changed{We first formally define the model in the star network and define the PKI.
+We then show how to compile any protocol in the GMPC protocol to the star model.} The parties are connected via a star network with the server in the middle, \ie each user is connected only to the server.
+Thus, the server has full control over communication traffic and can block any message it wants.
 All parties are given the security parameter $1^{\secParam}$, and the number of users $n$, held in binary by the users and in unary by the server.